 Total average time: About 20 minutes, maybe less, to learn a verse and have it locked away near rock solid.
 Set aside some time each day, and this can be life-transforming.

 There are a variety of other memory techniques people have tried and use for memorizing short passages.
-Considering the purpose here of memorizing long passages of Scripture, I don't recommend them, and the few that may be necessary I only as a last resort.
+Considering the purpose here of memorizing long passages of Scripture, I don't recommend them, and the few that may be necessary I only use as a last resort.
 Putting the words to song would make the already-long 36 minutes it takes to quote the entire book of Romans exponentially longer.
 Mnemonic devices can also be more distracting from the meaning than helpful for memorizing.
+I only use these as a last resort for memorizing difficult phrasing after already understanding relationship between parts of the text.
 Building an acrostic to remember key words is a lot of extra work.
 Few of these external methods emanate from the text itself or are built on the meaning of the text.